7 Things Insurance Companies Do To Fight Low-Impact Car Accidents

 - July 13, 2017

-SEVEN THINGS INSURANCE COMPANIES DO TO FIGHT LOW-IMPACT CAR ACCIDENT CLAIMS
+SEVEN THINGS INSURANCE COMPANIES DO TO FIGHT LOW-IMPACT CAR ACCIDENTS

 Why are we willing to fight?
 What makes our car accident lawyers different?
 It is simply our willingness to fight!
 Our lawyers know that the research supports our clients and shows that the majority of car accident injuries occur at relatively low speeds of about 12 mph or less.